 The last episode in the third and final trilogy in the Skywalker 'Star Wars' saga has been a complete mystery up until now.
-Thanks to the launch of 'Star Wars' Celebration in Chicago, celebrating 20 years since the release of 'Star Wars: The Phantom Menace', we are able to enjoy panels from the masterminds behind the film, J.J Abrams (writer and director) and Kathleen Kennedy (co producer and the head of Lucasfilms).
+Thanks to the 'Star Wars Celebration' in Chicago, celebrating 20 years since the release of 'Star Wars: The Phantom Menace', we are able to enjoy a panel from the masterminds behind the film, J.J Abrams (writer and director) and Kathleen Kennedy (co producer and the head of Lucasfilms).

 ^exclusive new photo of Billy Dee Williams as Lando Calrissian

 The event, which spans across the entire weekend, also features interviews from creators, designers and stars.
 The highlights will be streamed live on YouTube and on the official 'Star Wars' website, so tune in so as not to miss a thing!

 The most highly anticipated panel was, of course, the official 'Star Wars: Episode IX' panel with Abrams and Kennedy, which began today at 11:00am local time (17:00 GMT).
 The filmmakers answered an array of questions regarding this galactic end to a 50-year-long era.

 In response to one question regarding the new film's location, Abrams admitted that "The movie doesn't pick up immediately after the last film, some time has passed by".
 The director added that we can expect to see the main group united on an adventure together, something for which we were excited: "they are just the most wonderful together".Just as George Lucas did when he was creating his original trilogy, Abrams and Kennedy assured the audience that in this final film the settings and props were all as real as possible, travelling to locations all around the world.
 (We can probably let the lack of hyperspace slide...)